Ryokan with Private Onsen in Kyoto

 3. Matsui Honkan

 The setting and refined decoration correspond to the image we have of a traditional ryokan.
 Located between the Nishiki market and Pontocho, it allows you to enjoy the city peacefully.
-Definitely one of the best establishments in Japan.
+One of the best establishments in Japan.

 4. Seikoro Ryokan

-With its public bath, spa, and wooden bathtubs, it’s really a magical place.
-Very good location in a very quiet street of Gion and the staff is really dedicated and pleasant.
+With its public bath, spa, and wooden bathtubs, it’s a magical place.
+Very good location in a very quiet street of Gion and the staff is dedicated and pleasant.

-Elegant entrance hall of the ryokan, the most elegant in Kyoto.
+The elegant entrance hall of the ryokan, is the most elegant in Kyoto.

 5. Ryokan Motonago